aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/08_cpsearch.md

 particular critical point among many, or if you need to calculate distances between atoms and/or critical points.
-However, there are some molecular visualization programs that can be used to read the output of critic2, and I will describe in this section the most comfortable procedure (in my opinion) to do so.
-If you know a better way, please let me know.
+However, there are some molecular visualization programs that can be used to read the output of critic2, and this section describes the currently most comfortable procedure to do so.

 The key to critical point visualization is the CPREPORT keyword.
 When used with one of the available output file formats, critic2 will write